mymykeviv/ipsc/STOCK_HISTORY_FILTER_FIXES.md

 - **Clear visual feedback**: Filter count accurately shows active filters
 - **Intuitive Clear All**: Properly resets all filters and shows all products
 - **URL state management**: URL parameters are properly managed for bookmarking and sharing
+- **No unwanted redirects**: Users stay on the stock history page when clearing filters

 ## 🔍 **Technical Details**